EGO4D/ego-exo4d-egopose/handpose/data_preparation/README.md

                             Empty if the hand is invisible and not evaluated.
             "metadata": some metadata for the take and the frame.
         }
+        ...
     }
+    ...
 }
 ```

-### Step 5: Prepare annotation JSON files in preparation for training
+### Step 5: Prepare annotation JSON files for training
 Raw Ego-Exo4D 3D annotations are in the world coordinate frame.
 Here we provide the script to transform it to the egocentric coordinate frame.
-In this step, we also filter valid 3D annotations by geometry and biomechanical constraints for train/val data, and save it as valide flag in the generated files.
+In this step, we also filter valid 3D annotations by geometry and biomechanical constraints for train/val data, and save it as a valid flag in the generated files.
-We encourage but do not request the users to use it as a data cleanup process.
+We encourage but do not require the users to use it as a data cleanup process.

 Default is to create ground truth annotation JSON files for manually annotated data in all splits (`train/val/test`).
 Use `--anno_type auto` for takes with only auto annotations.